meilisearch/documentation/reference/features/search_parameters.md

     "id": "50393",
     "title": "Kung Fu Panda Holiday",
     "poster": "https://image.tmdb.org/t/p/w1280/gp18R42TbSUlw9VnXFqyecm52lq.jpg",
-    "overview": "The Winter Feast is Po's favorite holiday.
+    "overview": "The <em>Winter Feast</em> is Po's favorite holiday.
 Every year he and his father hang decorations, cook together, and serve noodle soup to the villagers.
-But this year <em>Shifu</em> informs Po that as Dragon Warrior, it is his duty to host the formal Winter Feast at the Jade Palace.
-Po is caught between his obligations as the Dragon Warrior and his family traditions: between <em>Shifu</em> and Mr. Ping.", "release_date": 1290729600
+But this year Shifu informs Po that as Dragon Warrior, it is his duty to host the formal <em>Winter Feast</em> at the Jade Palace.
+Po is caught between his obligations as the Dragon Warrior and his family traditions: between Shifu and Mr. Ping.", "release_date": 1290729600
   }
 }